Scientific Job Classifications

 Scientific Job Classifications: Click here to view a table concerning approximate salary ranges for biotechnology scientists in the San Diego region, based on level of education and training.

-People with an A.A. or B.S. degree in a science-related discipline usually begin their careers in biotechnology by becoming part of a biotechnology company's 'operational workforce'.
-Operational workers operate the laboratory for the researchers, run the manufacturing processes, or ensure the processes meet quality control requirements.
 The skills needed by this operational workforce are more complex and diverse than most people realize.
 In general, operational workers need basic science education and basic lab skills.
 More specifically, they need fundamentals of biology, chemistry, physics and math, teamwork, good verbal and written communication skills, a good work ethic, a wide variety of hand-on skills, and the ability to optimize or troubleshoot a process.

 Examples of typical job titles held by biotechnology operational workers: